gregv12/fluxtion-server/docs/how-to/how-to-handler-pipe.md

 ## When to use
 - You want handlers to talk to each other inside the same JVM without setting up external transports.
 - You want lifecycle-aware dispatch: cache events before startComplete and replay them once the system is ready.
-- You want to reuse Fluxtion’s subscription, wrapping, and data-mapping features.
+- You want to reuse Mongoose’s subscription, wrapping, and data-mapping features.

 ## Quick start